odbaruch/Raise-Status/content/issues/2024-01-26-certain-large-re-nxt-data-loads-have-failed-overnight.md

   - Data Loads - Salesforce and RE NXT
 severity: disrupted
 ---
-*I﻿ssue Reported -* Our automated alerts system has reported a small number of RE NXT data loads had failed overnight.
+*I﻿ssue Reported -* Our automated alerts system has reported a small number of RE NXT data loads have failed overnight.